HSTCMP 206 A: Violence and Contemporary Thought

 Course Description

-This course will consider how modern philosophy and aesthetic theory have shaped popular understandings of the relationship between society, violence, and the future.
-The first half of class will focus on texts by Edmund Burke, Immanuel Kant, Walter Benjamin, Hannah Arendt and others.
-In the second half of the course, we will examine the sublime and speculative violence related to the technological future.
-We will read short stories and watch popular films, including The Matrix (1999), Minority Report (2002), and Ex Machina (2014).
+This course will consider how modern philosophy and aesthetic theory have shaped popular understandings of the relationship between society, identity, and violence in the future.
+We will read texts by Walter Benjamin, Hannah Arendt, Amartya Sen and others.
+We will also examine speculative violence related to the technological future and watch films, including Minority Report (2002).

 Catalog Description: